Meaning of vive la France

 Vive is the third person singular subjunctive of the verb vivre (to live).
 It was originally used as a third person imperative in this type of expression, but most grammarians now consider it an invariable presentative.*

 Vive is also used with other cherished things or people, such as

-- vive les Bleus* – long live the French soccer / football team
+- vive les Bleus* – hurray for the French soccer / football team

 - vive la différence – long live the difference (typically between men and women)